-When Subaru canceled its underwhelming Tribeca three-row SUV after the 2014 model year, larger families had to cross the brand off their shopping list.
-However, a new large SUV has joined its lineup, and fans of the Outback wagon should find a lot to love about the 2019 Subaru Ascent.
-The three-row SUV offers the comfort and utility of the wagon plus an extra row of seats and additional family-friendly amenities.
-The Ascent seats seven or eight on captain's chairs or a second-row bench; we tested a captain's-chair model with leather seats and found its second row very accommodating for car seats.
-The third row needs work, though.
+When Subaru canceled its underwhelming Tribeca three-row SUV after the 2014 model year, larger families had to cross the brand off their vehicle shopping list.
+However, a new large SUV has joined its lineup, and fans of the Subaru Outback wagon should find a lot to love about the 2019 Subaru Ascent.
+The three-row SUV offers the comfort and utility of the Outback wagon plus SUV-versatility: an extra row of seats and additional family-friendly amenities.
+The all-wheel-drive Subaru Ascent seats seven or eight on captain’s chairs or a second-row bench; we tested a captain’s-chair model with leather seats and found its second row very accommodating for car seats.
+The Subaru Ascent’s third row needs work, though.

 How many car seats fit in the second row?
 Two